Cagot: Accusations and pseudo-medical beliefs

 Few consistent reasons were given as to why Cagots were hated; accusations varied from them being cretins, lepers, heretics, cannibals, sorcerers, werewolves, sexual deviants, to actions they were accused of such as poisoning wells, or for simply being intrinsically evil.
 They were viewed as untouchables, with Christian Delacampagne noting how it was believed that they could cause children to fall ill by touching them or even just looking at them, being considered so pestilential that it was a crime for them to walk common roads barefooted or to drink from the same cup as non-Cagots.
 It was also a common belief that the Cagots gave off a foul smell.
 Joaquim de Santa Rosa de Viterbo recorded that many believed Cagots were born with a tail.
 Many Bretons believed that Cagots bled from their navel on Good Friday.

+The belief of Cagots as a special class of lepers is recorded, and in part disproven, as early as 1390, where some Cagots who had migrated from the Basque country to Monzón in Aragon were accused by some Basques living in the town of being lepers of an especially virulent kind.
+The Cagots sought remediation from the town's magistrate, where every Cagot was then subjected to public medical examinations from multiple physicians.
+The result was that every Cagot was declared free of any disease, and those who levied the accusations had to formally apologise.
+Though despite this result, the accusations and their ill treatment persisted.

 The French early psychiatrist Jean-Étienne Dominique Esquirol wrote in his 1838 works that the Cagots were a subset of "idiot", and separate from "cretins".
-By the middle of the 19th century, previous pseudo-medical beliefs and beliefs of them being intellectually inferior had waned and German doctors, by 1849, regarded them as “not without the ability to become useful members of society.”
+By the middle of the 19th century, previous pseudo-medical beliefs and beliefs of them being intellectually inferior had waned and German doctors, by 1849, regarded them as "not without the ability to become useful members of society."
 Though various French and British doctors were continuing to label the Cagots as a race inherently afflicted with congenital disabilities to the end of the 19th century.
 Daniel Tuke wrote in 1880 after visiting communities where Cagots lived, noted how local people would not subject "cretins" born to non-Cagots to living with Cagots.

-The Cagots did have a culture of their own, but very little of it was written down or preserved; as a result, almost everything that is known about them relates to their persecution.
-The repression lasted through the Middle Ages, Renaissance, and Industrial Revolution, with the prejudice fading only in the 19th and 20th centuries.